Umuzi-org/tech-department/content/projects/capstone-projects/spaced-repitition-machine/_index.md

 ---
+_db_id: 417
+content_type: project
+ready: true
+submission_type: nosubmit
 title: Spaced Repitition machine to help you remember what you read
-ready: True
-submission_type: nosubmit
 ---

 ## Who should do this?